Employee rights to be informed and consulted

 Employees have the right to be consulted, via representatives, about certain matters relating to their employment and the operation of the employer’s business.

-An individual employee may also need to be consulted with by their employer in various situations, such as in the context of a dismissal for redundancy and where the employer is proposing changes to the employee’s terms and conditions of employment.
+An individual employee may also need to be consulted by their employer in various situations, such as in the context of a dismissal for redundancy and where the employer is proposing changes to the employee’s terms and conditions of employment.
 These situations are considered separately.
 See Practice Notes: Redundancy—fair procedure: individual consultation and Changing terms and conditions of employment.

 Good practice in industrial relations and human resources management also typically involves some mechanism for an employer to routinely provide information to, and consult with, its employees on important matters.